 Looking to get more out of your ERP training?
 Our extensive training methods can provide everything you need to master your Intact system, pre- and post-go-live.

 Technology is always improving.
 Over time it’s inevitable that your current equipment will need replacing.
 Is any of your hardware on its last legs?
 Does processing documentation still happen as fast as it used to or are you experiencing lag?
 Do you experience regular system crashes and need to reboot the system?

-These kind of issues are the warning signs that something needs to be checked or upgraded.
-Your business depends on this system and its hardware every hour of every day.
-So keep it in top condition.
+These types of issues are the warning signs that something needs to be checked or upgraded.
+Your business depends on the IT systems and the hardware, so it’s worth keeping it in top condition.

-If you are experiencing any hardware issues, get in touch with your vendor.
-They will advise you on the most appropriate hardware solution(s) required to ensure your system run as smooth and efficiently as possible.
+If you are experiencing any hardware or IT system issues, get in touch with your vendor.
+They will advise you on the most appropriate solution(s) required to ensure your system is running as smooth and efficiently as possible.

 4. Identify ERP system improvements

-Often if you ask customers and vendors (who have connections with your system) for feedback, they can offer unique insights or suggested improvements on how you can improve the process or configure the system to deliver enhanced productivity.
+Additionally, your customers and vendors (who have connections with your system) can often be asked for feedback.
+They can offer unique insights or suggest improvements on how you can improve the process or configure the system to deliver enhanced productivity.

 5. Install ERP system upgrades

 Modern, flexible ERP solutions never stop evolving.
 For instance, the agile process the development team at Intact Software use means that they are regularly improving the software with new releases issued every quarter.
 Our software releases always contain new features and modules and as we focus on a core range of industries it is very likely that these additions will add value to your business.